lucky20511/ElementProgramming/arrays/even-odd-change.md

 **Variant/**

-Keep the same order of among even numbers and odd numbers respectively
+Keep the same order of all even numbers

 -------------------------------- Leonard --------------------------